pwspen/voicetyper/README.md

 - Speechmatics partial vs final handling:
   - Speechmatics emits fast, revisable partials and slower, stable finals.
 By default, the client types finals only; set `prefer_partials=True` in `voicetyper/config.py` to type partials live.
   - The client listens for keywords in both partials and finals.
 Saying the end-utterance keyword (default: `stop`) drops any pending partial text and sends a `ForceEndOfUtterance` to Speechmatics.
 Saying the enter keyword (default: `enter`) sends an Enter keypress (without typing the word).
 If a final contains a keyword, everything from the keyword onward is discarded; only the text before it is typed.

+### Dev Log
+- Extending silence_timeout *mostly* fixed an issue where we had the following happen: The ends of utterances would "stick around" and only be reported as final upon the start of the next utterance.
+This caused issues like "enter" only being pressed on the start of the next line - which ends up ok but the user doesn't get quick feedback.
+This can be held in the buffer for an indefinite period of time due to the way Speechmatics API works.